dipy/dipy/doc/index.rst

 .. container:: index-paragraph

    DIPY_ is the paragon 3D/4D+ imaging library in Python.
-Contains generic methods for spatial normalization, signal processing, machine learning, statistical analysis and visualization of medical images.
+It contains generic methods for spatial normalization, signal processing, machine learning, statistical analysis and visualization of medical images.
 Additionally, it contains specialized methods for computational anatomy including diffusion,